1. Vendor and Product Reality

 3. What the AQ Inference-Control Primitive Provides

-The Adaptive Query inference-control primitive specifies that output from a conforming generation system pass through an admissibility gate that operates on per-transition granularity, against a persistent semantic state, with the explicit property of being model-agnostic.
-Whether the output is text from a language model, pixels from an image generator, samples from an audio synthesizer, or structured data from a specialized classifier, the gate evaluates semantic admissibility against the agent's persistent state, the interaction context, and applicable normative constraints — using a uniform admissibility framework rather than modality-specific filters.
+The Inference Control inventive step, as disclosed in US Patent Application 19/647,395, specifies that output from a conforming generation system pass through an admissibility gate that operates on per-transition granularity, against a persistent typed semantic state object, with the explicit property of being model-agnostic.
+Whether the output is text from a language model, pixels from an image generator, samples from an audio synthesizer, or structured data from a specialized classifier, the gate evaluates semantic admissibility against the agent's persistent state, the interaction context, and applicable normative constraints, using a uniform admissibility framework rather than modality-specific filters.
 The governance is consistent across the catalog because the governance does not live in the model.

 4. Composition Pathway